 - Terrorist Attacks.
 On September 11, 2001, a terrorist attack on New York City and the Pentagon shook the United States.
 The resulting fear of further attacks and geopolitical fallout led to significant declines in the market.

 - Soviet Union Dissolution.
 The collapse of the Soviet Union took place in 1991.
 The geopolitical uncertainty that followed led markets to tremendous lows.

 By their nature, black swan events are rare and unpredictable.
 There’s no way to tell if a black swan event will happen tomorrow or 10 years from now, but when they do, they tend to lead to major market crashes.

 Any time there’s a bull market, fearful investors wonder when the bears will take hold and the market will crash.
 It’s no surprise that as prices hit record highs, many are wondering when the next crash will come.

-As of this writing in August 2021, there are clear signs that a crash could be on the horizon.
-While not all signs point to a crash, much of the positive economic data has been spurred by stimulus, which simply can’t last forever.
+As of this writing in September 2021, there are clear signs that a crash could be on the horizon.
+While not all signs point to a crash, much of the positive economic data has been spurred by monetary stimulus led by low rates and bond buying, which simply can’t last forever.

 The good news is that declines don’t last forever either, and even in the face of a market crash, wise investment decisions can lead to profits, which is why it’s so important to do your research before making investments.